Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Cohere vs OpenAI Embeddings

-Honest comparison with OpenAI text-embedding-3-small (released late 2023):
+Honest comparison with OpenAI text-embedding-3-small:

 Aspect Cohere Embed v3 OpenAI text-embedding-3-small